ArcaneMainFrame/grunt-captain-hook/README.md

 Path to where to reference all files from (maybe be used for a CDN later).

+#### options.nonull
+Type: `Boolean`
+Default value: `true`

+Will return a file path even if it doesn't exist locally.
+Especially helpful for external links.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).